mvazquezc/scc-fun/README.md

 ## **Demo 1**

-SCC for workloads, learn how SCCs are ordered and prioritized for your workloads.
+SCC for workloads, learn how SCCs are accessed, ordered and prioritized for your workloads.

 [Start Here](./demo1/README.md)